Yulily7221/sample_app5/README.md

-I'm looking forword to see you next month.
+I'm looking forward to see you next month.

 2019,7,7
 this is lesson